AlexProgrammerDE/SoulFire/README.md

 Thanks to a built-in implementation of [ViaVersion](https://github.com/ViaVersion/ViaVersion) and [ViaLegacy](https://github.com/RaphiMC/ViaLegacy), a ServerWrecker bot can connect to all these versions even without the server having ViaVersion installed.
 The packet translation happens "client/bot side".
 This feature takes inspiration from services like [ViAaaS](https://github.com/ViaVersion/VIAaaS) and [ViaProxy](https://github.com/RaphiMC/ViaProxy), which include client-side translation externally.
 ServerWrecker includes a similar implementation as these two proxies and is comparable functionality wise to [ViaFabric](https://github.com/ViaVersion/ViaFabric).

+### What's the catch?

+Currently only offline-mode legacy servers (version < r1.7.0) work, but a future version will support online-mode servers as well.
+All versions newer than r1.7.0 have no online-mode issues.

 ## Requirements